vr25/long_document_fin/README.md

-Chunked Long Document Embeddings for Financial Text Regression
+Long Document Embeddings for Financial Text Regression
 ===============

-Code and data for "Chunked Long Document Embeddings for Financial Text Regression"
+Code and data for "Long Document Embeddings for Financial Text Regression"

 ## Prerequisites
 This code is written in python.
 To use it you will need: